brianleect/seed-tracer/README.md

 ## Project Overview

 Seed Tracer is an open-source project that aims to make fund tracing accessible on EVM (Ethereum Virtual Machine) chains.
-The tool leverages archive nodes and specific RPC endpoints to determine the funding source of addresses efficiently.
-The project is currently deployed and accessible at [https://open-trace.vercel.app/](https://open-trace.vercel.app/) with support for Ethereum only.
+The tool leverages archive nodes their available RPC endpoints to determine the funding source of addresses efficiently.
+The project is currently deployed and accessible at https://seed-tracer.vercel.app/ with support for Ethereum only currently.

 ## Key Features